halfo/tag-tc/README.md

 keywords = ["probability", "expected value", "expectation"]
 ```

--  Maximum number of problems you want to find
+- Maximum number of problems you want to find.

 ```python
 limit = 10000